centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-monitoring-centreon-mbi.md

 #### Notice

-We advice you to also link your reporting server to *App-DB-MySQL* template.
+We advice you to also link your reporting server to *App-DB-MariaDB* template.
 Refer to its monitoring procedure for the configuration.